marrone-alan/catalog-app/vagrant/README.md

 If you are having trouble on how to install, this [link](http://docs.python-guide.org/en/latest/starting/installation/#python-3-installation-guides) might be useful.

 ### VirtualBox
-You need to download and install the **VirtualBox** to execute a virtual machine.
+You need to download and install **VirtualBox** to execute a virtual machine.
 You don't need to run after install, **vagrant** will do it for you.
 You can download it [here](https://www.virtualbox.org/wiki/Downloads).

 ### Vagrant